chen4393c/Jupiter/README.md

 2. Install and configure Apache Tomcat server with your IDE (Eclipse Java EE or Intellij IDEA Ultimate version)

-4. Copy your existing projects Jupiter under you new workspace/project directory
+4. Copy your existing project Jupiter under you new workspace/project directory

 5. <b>In Eclipse</b>, click File -> Open Projects from File System.
 Click "show other specialized import wizards", and select "Existing Projects into Workspace" under General folder.
 Select Jupiter folder as root directory and click finish. <b>In Intellij</b>, select "Import Project" and select the Jupiter folder.